 From your net $4,000 loss, you decide to deduct the maximum $3,000 from your income.
 You carry the additional $1,000 loss forward to future years to offset future capital gains.

 The information the IRS receives from these exchanges is often incomplete, however.
-For example, if you bought bitcoin on Coinbase, transferred it to a separate foreign exchange, and incurred losses on that other exchange before sending bitcoin back to Coinbase to sell it for USD, then the IRS may only account for that BTC sale.
+For example, if you bought bitcoin on Coinbase, transferred it to a separate foreign crypto exchange, and incurred losses on that other exchange before sending bitcoin back to Coinbase to sell it for USD, then the IRS may only account for that BTC sale.

 In this case, the agency doesn’t have the information to know that you have an overall capital loss with crypto.
-By properly calculating your crypto taxes and reporting them to the IRS on Form 8949 and Schedule D, then you will show that you do not have any net capital gains that should be taxed.
+By accurately calculating your crypto taxes and reporting them to the IRS on Form 8949 and Schedule D, then you will show that you do not have any net capital gains that should be taxed.

-In order to claim a loss, you will need to have made a taxable event on the asset—this means selling it, trading it for another crypto, or spending it.
+In order to claim a loss, you will need to have made a crypto taxable event on the asset—this means selling it, trading it for another crypto, or spending it.
 Otherwise, the loss remains unrealized and thus cannot be reported as a capital loss.

-With tax loss harvesting, you can pinpoint unsold assets that are at a loss before the end of the tax year.
+With crypto tax loss harvesting, you can pinpoint unsold assets that are at a loss before the end of the tax year.
 For example, if you invested in many ICOs, you may be holding some coins that you can sell off to claim the loss and lower your tax liability.